 6(d) The teacher engages learners in understanding and identifying quality work and provides them with effective descriptive feedback to guide their progress toward that work.

-6(e) The teacher engages learners in multiple ways of demonstrating knowledge and skill as part of the assessment process.
+6(e) The teacher engages learners in multiple ways of demonstrating knowledge and skill as b(c) The teacher engages reachers in multiple ways of demonstrating knowledge and skill as part of the assessment process.
 6(f) The teacher models and structures processes that guide learners in examining their own thinking and learning as well as the performance of others.
 6(g) The teacher effectively uses multiple and appropriate types of assessment data to identify each student's learning needs and to develop differentiated learning experiences.